Justmalhar/llama-chat/README.md

-# Llama Chat 🦙
+# 🐬 Chat with Uncensored Alpine 7B

-This is a [Next.js](https://nextjs.org/) app that demonstrates how to build a chat UI using the [Llama 2](https://replicate.com/replicate/llama70b-v2-chat) language model and Replicate's [streaming API (private beta)](https://replicate.com/docs/streaming).
+This is a [Next.js](https://nextjs.org/) app that demonstrates how to build a chat UI using the Dolphin Mistral language model and Replicate's [streaming API (private beta)](https://replicate.com/docs/streaming).

 Here's a demo: